Tanda and MYOB Desktop is run through a flat-file integration, where a file can be exported from Tanda with your Timesheets into MYOB.

 MYOB Timesheets are enabled and all staff have a Card ID: you can check out the Importing Staff article for detailed information on this if you haven't done it yet.

-If you're on a Tanda Managed Award Template, you have completed the Payroll Configuration: Integrating the Managed Award Template step.
+If you're on a Tanda Managed Award Template, you have completed the Payroll Configuration: Preparing for payroll on a Managed Award step.
 For Desktop, this involves creating new Payroll Categories and it may also involve changing Base Hourly rates for staff.